jdoleary/Spellmasons/docs/CriticalPath.md

 - ~~My part (gameplay) should be finished end of Feb 2022~~
 - ~~My part (gameplay) should be finished end of March 2022~~
 - ~~My part (gameplay) should be finished end of April 2022~~
-- Core Gameplay done by 5/30
+- DONE Core Gameplay done by 5/30
 ## Thoughts
 Don't get stuck on feature creep.
 Finish the game and get it out so you can move on